aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/DeltaLakeIntegration/README.md

 3. Run `cdk deploy --all --require-approval never` to the deploy the backend feature to your AWS account[^3].
 4. After the `DeltaLakeIntegrationBackend` has been deployed, capture the value of `IngestionEndpointUrl` found in the outputs of the _DeltaLakeIntegrationBackend_ stack.
 You can find it in the CloudFormation console, or in the terminal after deploying the identity component.

+## Integration with Databricks Delta Lake

+To integrate with Databricks Delta lake, follow the information in [this blog post](https://www.databricks.com/blog/managing-analyzing-game-data-scale).
+You will find the **Kinesis Stream Name** and the **Kinesis Stream Arn** in the outputs of the *DeltaLakeIntegrationBackend* CloudFormation Stack, which you will need to integrate with Delta Lake.

 ## Testing the Databricks Delta Lake integration feature

 A sample Python script to generate synthetic game telemetry events has been provided in the `tests` folder.
 Run the following steps to test the integration: